 For instance, if you like the default logon sound and want to use your favorite audio file as logon sound instead, you can do so without the help of third-party tools.
-In my system, this is one of the first items that I change after installing Windows 7 or any other versions of Windows as I don’t find the default set of sound schemes very interesting.
+In my system, this is one of the first items that I change after installing Windows 7 or any other versions of Windows as I don’t find the default set of sound schemes exciting.

-Please note that the audio file that you would like to use as system sound should in .wav format.
-If you have a .MP3 file, we suggest you use some free audio converting tools such as Free Studio Manager for the job.
+Please note that the audio file that you would like to use as system sound should be in the WAV format.
+That said, if you have an MP3 file, we suggest you use some free audio converting tools such as Free Studio Manager for the job.

 Step 1: Right-click on Desktop and select Personalize.

-Step 2: Click on the link named “Sounds” at the bottom of the window.
+Step 2: Click on the link named Sounds at the bottom of the window.

-Step 3: Next, select a sound event from the list and then hit Browse button.
+Step 3: Next, select a sound event from the list and then hit the Browse button.
 Note that you need to have your customized new sound file in .wav format.

-Step 4: Select your desired .wav sound track and click Open and then click Apply.
+Step 4: Select your desired .wav soundtrack and click Open and then click Apply.